 Table Tennis Canada will be offering National Coach Certification Program sport specific coaching courses this year.

-- September 10 Community Coaching Course 1-4pm ET
+September 9 (Saturday) Community Coaching Course (1-4pm ET)

 Table Tennis Canada is partnering up with our Provincial and Territorial Table Tennis Associations (PTSOs) to host Community Sports Initiation – Table Tennis, Introduction to Competition and Competition Development workshops.
 The Pandemic hit us all hard and some of our PTSOs don’t have yet the structure or manpower to return to their own coaching development programs yet.
 Table Tennis Canada is stepping in to help the continuation of the PTSOs Coaching Development in this partnership.

 Our Coach Development workshops will be facilitated in a Virtual and Blended environment.
 All 3 midweek theory webinars for the Introduction to Competition and Competition Development will be facilitated virtually from our offices in Ottawa.
 The Community Sports Initiation in Table Tennis, Introduction to Competition and Competition Development Practical workshops will be delivered in a Blended environment, combining a virtual “team” facilitation from our offices in Ottawa and local leaders onsite at PTSOs.
 We encourage each PTSO to form groups to get together in a Table Tennis gym with the proper Table Tennis equipment and the needed IT setup.
 Our participating PTSOs will take on the responsibility to organize the groups with a leader – somebody already experienced in Table Tennis like a Learning Facilitator, Certified Coach, or a local top player – to be our quality control onsite and to ensure that the participant coaches experience what they need to get their certification.
 This leader will be in constant contact with Table Tennis Canada Office facilitators during the workshop.